connectedblue/pdext/README.md

-# pdext - An Extension Framework for pandas
+# pandex - An Extension Framework for pandas

-`pdext` is a framework for creating, managing and sharing extensions for the `pandas` package.
+`pandex` is a framework for creating, managing and sharing extensions for the `pandas` package.

 There is a built-in extension system in `pandas` but it is not straightforward to share these between projects, virtual environments, other users on the same server or indeed, the wider world.

-`pdext` allows extensions to be installed from local files, directories or directly from public GitHub repositories.
+`pandex` allows extensions to be installed from local files, directories or directly from public GitHub repositories.
 Once installed, they persist for a user across multiple virtual environments.